 By the end of the 19th century, the region had many mountain associations.
 These were well-organized clubs arranging trips, hosting social events and publishing yearbooks of their members.
 Importantly, they also sought to make the range accessible for the masses by constructing roads, lookout towers, tourist signs, and shelters.
 Thanks to the industries and tourism efforts, the hills are easy to reach, not just on foot, but also by public transport:

 The infrastructure is convenient since a significant portion of the place's appeal is hidden in the forest.
 When coming from the south, the range starts gradually with rolling hills.
-The northern shores are steeper and more impressive...
+The northern slopes are steeper and more impressive...

 Still, one needs to come closer to reveal the real gems.
 Many of them exist due to the high frequency of precipitation.
 The high plateau has spectacular peatlands:

 ...which form neat waterfalls as they go down to the lowlands: